AT&T has filed unclaimed property reports at least as far back as 1999 in Delaware and in some states, back to 1993.

 Delaware filed a separate case in the state’s Chancery Court on December 9, 2019 to enforce the Administrative Subpoena.
 That case is State of Delaware, Department of Finance v.
 AT&T, Inc. CA No 2019-0985-JTL.

-Delaware then filed a motion to dismiss in the federal court case on January 10, 2020.
+Delaware then filed a motion to dismiss in the federal court case on January 10, 2020 with AT&T filing opposition later in January.
 That motion is now pending before the Court.

 AT&T Unclaimed Property Audit